Rishabh4940/Customer_Segmentation/README.md

-# 📊 Customer Segmentation using RFM Analysis
+# 📊 Customer Segmentation Using RFM Analysis

 End-to-end customer segmentation project using Python and Power BI